Skip to main content

 • Pick a model — run the same dataset against two different LLMs and compare correctness, conciseness, and cost.

-Evals are workflow-centric in 5.9.0.
+Evals are workflow-centric.
 Each dataset is attached to a specific AI node in a specific workflow; experiments launch that workflow against the dataset and score the node’s outputs.

 Core concepts